* Irma further weakens to post-tropical cyclone

 The market also seemed to shrug off North Korea's threat that the United States would soon face the "greatest pain" it had ever experienced in the wake of the U.N. stepping up sanctions against Pyongyang on Monday due to its nuclear tests.

 North Korea on Tuesday rejected the U.N.
 Security Council resolution, which imposed a ban on the country's textile exports and capped crude oil imports.

 "Although North Korea is a threat and can make the market nervous because of uncertainty, more and more global powers are coming on board, taking the pressure off of just the U.S. dealing with it.
 About that, the investors feel good," Bakhos said.

-Sage Therapeutics slumped more than 25 percent in premarket trading after its drug to treat a life-threatening seizure disorder failed in a late-stage trial.
+Sage Therapeutics slumped more than 19 percent after its drug to treat a life-threatening seizure disorder failed in a late-stage trial.